Meraxes

-Meraxes is a genus of large carcharodontosaurid theropod dinosaur from the Late Cretaceous Huincul Formation of Patagonia, Argentina.
+Meraxes is a genus of large carcharodontosaurid theropod dinosaur from the Early Cretaceous Huincul Formation of Patagonia, Argentina.
 The genus contains a single species, Meraxes gigas.

 Discovery and naming

 The holotype of Meraxes, MMCh-PV 65, was discovered in 2012.
 Known from a nearly complete skull, pectoral and pelvic elements, partial forelimbs, complete hindlimbs, fragmentary ribs and cervical and dorsal vertebrae, a sacrum, and several complete caudal vertebrae, it represents the most complete carcharodontosaurid skeleton known from the Southern Hemisphere.
 The specimen was referred to as the "Campanas carcharodontosaurid" before its description as a new species in 2022.

 Meraxes gigas was described in 2022 by Canale et al. based on these remains.
 The generic name, "Meraxes", honors a female dragon ridden by Queen Rhaenys Targaryen in the George R. R. Martin novel series, A Song of Ice and Fire.
 The specific name, "gigas", means "giant" in Greek, in reference to its large size.